 Prior to his time at Hartsville High, Samuel was head varsity coach for Hunter-Kinard-Tyler High School in Neeses, S.C.
 He led the Trojans to two state title appearances, in 2002 and 2005, with the 2005 squad winning the 1A championship.

 Samuel is a three-time High School Sports Report coach of the year and two-time Region 6 coach of the year.
 He's had players continue to the collegiate level, with Jaylen Shaw, who will attend the University of South Carolina on a basketball scholarship this fall, the most recent.

 Samuel played basketball for South Carolina State and received a Bachelor of Science in business administration from SCSU in 1997.
-He resides in Hartsville with his wife, Brandi, and five children: Brandon Tyson, 15; Kevin Tyson, 14; Maniya Tyson, 11; Aric Samuel Jr., 5; and Jordan Samuel, 1.
+He most recently earned his Masters of Science in College Athletic Administration from Coker College.
+Samuel resides in Hartsville with his wife, Brandi, and five children: Brandon Tyson, 15; Kevin Tyson, 14; Maniya Tyson, 11; Aric Samuel Jr., 5; and Jordan Samuel, 1.